Gaining organizational effectiveness

 In the absence of cross-functional alignment, functional silos often spend time and effort in litigating data quality instead of making decisions on how to manage software and hardware assets.

-Managing an Enterprise Detection Response (EDR) program successfully includes operationalization of the technology and measuring success through key benchmarking metrics.
+Managing an incident response program successfully includes operationalization of the technology and measuring success through key benchmarking metrics.
 The four key processes to measure and guide operational maturity of your Tanium Threat Response program are as follows:

 |Usage||how and when Tanium Threat Response is used in your organization|